 To receive invitations to our webinars, Join Us!

 The theme of our September 13 (12 p.m.
-CT) webinar is “Cap and Trade: A Flexible Approach to Capping Emissions.“ Our speaker will be.
-Dr. Adele Morris.
-She is is a fellow and policy director for Climate and Energy Economics at the Brookings Institute.
+CT) webinar was “Cap and Trade: A Flexible Approach to Capping Emissions.“ Our speaker was Dr. Adele Morris.
+She is a fellow and policy director for Climate and Energy Economics at the Brookings Institute.
 Her expertise and interests include the economics of policies related to climate change, energy, natural resources, and public finance.